vertec-io/bevy_eventwork/crates/eventwork_sync/README.md

 ## Overview

-**eventwork_sync** is a server-side Bevy plugin that automatically synchronizes ECS components to connected clients using Bevy's reflection system.
+**eventwork_sync** is a server-side Bevy plugin that automatically synchronizes ECS components to connected clients using bincode serialization.
 It's designed for high-performance, high-throughput applications like robotics control, industrial automation, and multiplayer games.

 ### Key Features

 - ✅ **Automatic Synchronization** - Components are automatically sent to subscribed clients
-- ✅ **Reflection-Driven** - Uses Bevy's reflection system, no manual serialization code
+- ✅ **Bincode Serialization** - Fast binary serialization, no reflection required
 - ✅ **Opt-In Per Component** - Only components you register are synchronized
 - ✅ **Mutation Support** - Clients can request component changes (with authorization)
 - ✅ **High Performance** - Message conflation and rate limiting prevent overwhelming clients